-How to Eat for a Healthy Gut: The Microbiome Diet
+How to Eat for a Healthy Gut – Plus Recipes for the Microbiome Diet

 Seen the headlines?
 We are not alone!
 We share our bodies with trillions of microbes.
 The majority live in our guts, and these tiny critters play a key role in keeping us healthy.

 Taking care of our microbes helps them take care of us.
-We can start by being good hosts: feeding our friendly microbial guests what they're hungry for -- lots of fresh produce, whole grains, fermented foods -- and by staying away from refined sugars.
-Here are 8 ways to eat for a healthy gut, along with top-rated Microbiome Diet recipes.
+We can start by being good hosts: feeding our friendly microbial guests what they're hungry for — lots of fresh produce, whole grains, fermented foods — and by staying away from refined sugars.
+Here are eight ways to eat for a healthy gut, along with top-rated Microbiome Diet recipes.

 1. Eat a Wide Variety of Plants, Fruits, and Veggies

 Sound familiar?
 There's really nothing new about this advice.
 Just like their human hosts, the beneficial bacteria that make up our microbiome thrive on a diversity of fiber-rich plants and fruits.
 So go big on bananas, beans, onions, leeks, oats, whole grains, nuts, avocados, leafy greens, broccoli, asparagus; and fermented foods like yogurt, kimchi, and sauerkraut.
 The key is variety because it seems that different types of fiber benefit certain bacteria, which in turn benefit the body in specific ways.